RajneeshSrivastava/MiniProjects/Project3_RNA_Seq_Processing_Pipeline/Explanation.md

 Note: This pipeline quantifies the annotated as well as novel genes (having prefix "STRG.").
 Flagging "e" in above command
 restrict the assembly to annotated genes/ transcripts

 STEP G: Get the gene level expression of the samples in tab.

-##After preprocessing of the reads, below code can be executed in bigred - for instance Sample Run for Rep1 in bigred